Caribbean Flight Carrier InselAir Rebuilds Brand, Halts International Flights

 The CEO also addressed the airworthiness of all InselAir International’s fleet as several reports in the past of the fleet’s questionable airworthiness had been circulating.
 British nationals were even advised not to patronize the Caribbean carrier.

 “Once more InselAir Curacao firmly restates that its operational fleet is airworthy and safe to fly and that the airline complies with the highest safety and security standards in the industry.
 InselAir takes great pride in offering safe air transportation to its passengers and in providing a safe working environment to its employees.
-The inaccurate publications have impacted severely on the financial results of the company”
+The inaccurate publications have impacted severely on the financial results of the company.”

 He also clarifies that InselAir Aruba is to be differentiated from InselAir International.